Adiel Palma

 Adiel Palma López (born August 20, 1970) is a Cuban left-handed pitcher for the Cuban national baseball team and Cienfuegos of the Cuban National Series.
 Palma was on the gold medal-winning Cuban team at the 2004 Summer Olympics and the silver medal-winning team at the 2006 World Baseball Classic.

-During the 2005-06 Cuban National Series, Palma was only 5–9 with a 5.02 ERA, but did strike out 109 batters in only 123⅔ innings.
+During the 2005-06 Cuban National Series, Palma was only 5–9 with a 5.02 ERA, but did strike out 109 batters in only 123 2/3 innings.
+He has currently been living in Italy for several years, as a baseball coach for a team in Nettuno (Rome).